GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Background

 \iffigs

 \fi

-Our work uses NVIDIA's CUDA~\cite{NVIDIA18} extensions to C++.
-CUDA is built around \textit{host} (CPU) and \textit{device} (GPU) memory and code.
-Special functions called \textit{kernels} are launched from the host and then call device functions using parallel blocks of threads on the GPU.
+Our work uses NVIDIA's CUDA~\cite{NVIDIA22} extensions to C++ which uses parallel blocks of threads to compute functions on the GPU.
 Each block's threads access a shared cache and are guaranteed to run on the same processor, but the ordering of the blocks is not guaranteed.
-For more information on CUDA and its programming model we suggest reading the NVIDIA CUDA programming guide~\cite{NVIDIA18}.
+For more information on CUDA and its programming model we suggest reading the NVIDIA CUDA programming guide~\cite{NVIDIA22}.